Getting Around Bellevue and Seattle: Buses & Light Rail

 Get an ORCA Card or Day Pass:

 For easy, cashless travel, we recommend picking up an ORCA card or an ORCA Day Pass ($6 for unlimited rides on buses and light rail for a day).
-Remember, you can’t buy an ORCA card or day pass on the bus—purchase them at light rail station ticket machines or use the Transit GO Ticket app or MyORCA app to buy day passes right from your phone.
+Use the Transit GO Ticket app or MyORCA app.

 Why Use an ORCA Card?